mne-tools/mne-python/doc/glossary.rst

         data in a common space for statistical analysis).
         See :ref:`ch_morph` for more details.

+    noise covariance
+        Noise covariance is an estimate of the correlation between each pair of sensors calculated during a period when the signal is thought not to be there.

     pick
         An integer that is the index of a channel in the measurement info.
         It allows to obtain the information on a channel in the list of channels